VittoriaLanzo/VittoriaLanzo/README.md

 ---

-graphic designer. prompt engineer. communicator. generalist with an unreasonable amount of side projects.
+graphic designer. prompt engineer ( 4 years). communicator. generalist with an unreasonable amount of side projects.

 ---